-1. Completing an online submission or survey via the Have Your Say platform, which can be found on the Cumberland City Council website www. cumberland.nsw.gov.au

-- 2. Emailing Council via council@cumberland.nsw.gov.au - 3.
+- 1. Completing an online submission or survey via the Have Your Say platform, which can be found on the Cumberland City Council website www. cumberland.nsw.gov.au - 2.
+Emailing Council via council@cumberland.nsw.gov.au - 3.
 Posting your feedback by mail to The General Manager, Cumberland City Council, PO Box 42, Merrylands NSW 2160.

-Council will capture the full name and contact details of the person submitting feedback as part of the process to ensure consistency in quality and support those carrying out the process.
+Council will capture the full name and contact details of the person submitting feedback as part of the process to ensure consistency in quality and support those carrying out the process in line with the Privacy Act 1988.
 This also enables council officers to provide updates and outcomes to relevant stakeholders.
 Submissions that don't include information provided above or received through social media or other channels will be collated as a general sentiment as part of the engagement process.